Xinmiao-Luan/Transformer-Based-Anomaly-Detection-for-Acoustic-Emission-Signals/README.md

 ### **1. AE Preprocessing**

-* Use the AE Data Handler MATLAB toolbox to load and merge AE waveforms from DED (readMultipleFiles, selectData).
+* Use the **AE Data Handler** MATLAB toolbox to load and merge AE waveforms from DED (readMultipleFiles, selectData).
 Extract time windows and convert AE segments into spectrograms (S).
 For each segment, save a .mat file containing: S: spectrogram [n_freq, n_time] and label: anomaly indicator (0 = normal, 1 = anomaly).
 Create an index.csv listing each .mat file and label.
-* In Python, the AEAESpectrogramDataset: Loads spectrograms from .mat, applies optional log-scaling + normalization and converts to transformer-ready sequences: [seq_len, input_dim] = [n_time, n_freq].
+* In Python, the **AEAESpectrogramDataset**: Loads spectrograms from .mat, applies optional log-scaling + normalization and converts to transformer-ready sequences: [seq_len, input_dim] = [n_time, n_freq].
 Pads/truncates to a fixed seq_len.
 This produces a clean, standardized input format for the models.
 * AE sequences are normalized and padded to fixed lengths.

 ---